The Proform Cardio HIIT Trainer is a spin on the traditional elliptical, with its motion that mimics stair-climbing more than running.

-We give the ProForm a 4 out of 5 for noise because while it’s quiet when operating at its best, loud noises seem to crop up with use for some customers, even after just days or weeks.
+We give the ProForm a 4 out of 5 for noise because while it’s quiet when operating at its best, loud noises seem to crop up for some customers, even after just days or weeks.

-We love the bluetooth-enabled sound system on this device, featuring 2-inch speakers.
+We love the Bluetooth-enabled sound system on this device, featuring 2-inch speakers.

 If music is critical to your workouts, you’ll love the sound you get on this device, and you won’t need headphones.

 The 7-inch LCD display on the console shows you all your metrics and progress tracked during your workout.

 However, the machine itself doesn’t store your workout data.